jpbourgeon/pouchdb-nextjs-router/docs/01_basic_usage.md

 export default handler;
 ```

-The repo is actually a next.js app that uses pouchdb-nextjs-router.
+The repo is actually a next.js app that uses pouchdb-nextjs-router inside various API routes.
 You can check the code for a full example with headers setup (helmet and cors middleware).